Logo

 Nako Lake & Village

-A small Buddhist village around a sacred high altitude lake at roughly 3,660 metres in upper Kinnaur, the last real stop before the road crosses into Spiti
+The highest village in the Hangrang Valley, a Buddhist settlement wrapped around a willow-fringed sacred lake at roughly 3,662 metres in upper Kinnaur, where the road crosses from Kinnaur into Spiti

 What makes it special

-The village sits low in the Hangrang valley, wrapped around a small green lake, with stone houses, willow and poplar pressing in on every side.
-People come for the water.
+At roughly 3,662 metres, Nako is the highest village in the Hangrang Valley, perched on a shelf of land where stark, wind-swept ridges suddenly give way to willow-fringed water and sun-baked mud walls.
+People come for the lake.
 Most leave talking about everything else.
-The lake itself is modest.
-Roughly 500 metres long, fringed with willow and poplar, and walkable in about half an hour.
-What gives Nako its weight is what sits around the water.
-A cluster of mud and stone temples generally believed to date back to around the eleventh century, narrow lanes of old village houses, fields where yaks and dzo wander, and a wide brown valley falling away on every side.
-On a clear morning you can pick out Reo Purgyil, the highest peak of Himachal Pradesh at around 6,816 metres, from above the village.
+Roughly 500 metres long, fringed with willow and poplar, the water is walkable in about half an hour.
+A couple of small cafes sit near the shore.
+Order a cup of butter tea, find a spot where the water is still, and on a clear morning you will see the snow cap of Reo Purgyil, the highest peak of Himachal Pradesh at around 6,816 metres, reflected cleanly on the surface.
+That is the kind of moment Nako trades in.
+What gives the village its weight is what sits around the lake.
+A cluster of mud and stone temples dating to around 1025 AD, narrow lanes of old village houses with sun-baked walls cracking in the dry air, fields where yaks and dzo wander, and a wide brown valley falling away on every side.
 Most travellers slot Nako in as a one night halt on the Kinnaur to Spiti circuit, between Kalpa and Tabo.
 That is about right.
 One full night gives you a calm evening at the lake, a quiet morning at the monastery, and a fresh start onward.
+Worth knowing: from roughly November to May, the road from Manali via Kunzum Pass is blocked by snow, making Nako a dead end accessible only from the Shimla and Reckong Peo side.

 Is Nako worth visiting?